matt-kosman/horticulture_panel/README.md

 This design uses four Analog Devices LTC6992-1 voltage-controlled pulse width modulators to convert analog outputs from four corresponding potentiometers into the required control signals.
 A convenient [online tool](http://beta-tools.analog.com/timerblox/LTC6992) simplifies the design of LTC6992 circuits.
 The selected resistors produce an operating frequency of approximately 220Hz, which should exceed the [flicker fusion threshold](https://en.wikipedia.org/wiki/Flicker_fusion_threshold) in most cases and approximates the 244Hz example in the LED driver datasheet.

 Despite the possible reductions in size and cost, I decided not to use a microcontroller for PWM control.
 Primarily, I wanted to avoid software as part of this project.
-However, the apparent benefits are somewhat offset by the I/O requirements (minimum 4 analog input and 4 PWM output), additional power draw on the 5V supply, and need for programming headers.
+However, the apparent benefits of a microcontroller are also somewhat offset by the I/O requirements (minimum 4 analog input and 4 PWM output), additional power draw on the 5V supply, and need for programming headers.

 <p align="center"><img width="70%" src="kicad/images/horticulture_panel_revA_sch_pwm.png"></br><b>control circuit</b></p>